|

 Norfolk-Southern Railway coal chute at Glenwood Yards

-on Sunrise Avenue burns.
-The 10:20 a.m. alarm is received by telephone.
-Three lines and 2,400 feet of hose are used.
-The pumpers operate for 8 hours total.
-The stubborn fire brings thoughts of dynamite as a means of extinguishing the 200 tons of blazing locomotive fuel.
+were used.
+The pumpers operated for eight hours.
+The stubborn fire brought thoughts of dynamite as a means of extinguishing the 200 tons of blazing locomotive fuel.

 [UF] (May 9, 1941)rfd,